xkollar/xkollar.github.io/data/posts/2026-01-25-tech-interview-ii.markdown

 `75 (mod 100)`.
 And it seems like the compiler might be able to be smart enough to calculate modulus only once 🤔.
 I quite like it, but it is usable only if we know modulus at compile time or for playing on the command line.
-Also your implementation of minus might have an issue.
+Also your implementation of negate and minus might have an issue 👀.
 </div>

 The interviewer seems to be happy with you being able to read and get